Test Profiles can be found for each site in Calibre by navigating to Site → Settings → Test Profiles.

 |WiFi||2ms||3.75 MB/s||1.88 MB/s|

-Custom headers can be set via Test Profiles.
-This is useful for setting Authorisation headers for basic authentication or for triggering certain conditions for your pages.
+Custom headers are useful for setting Authorisation headers for basic authentication or for triggering certain conditions for your Pages.